 No prerequisite is required, but students are encouraged to first complete ENE101 or its equivalent.

-ENE100, ENE110
+Exclusion(s): ENE100, ENE110

-Usually offered in the Winter, every year
+Semester: Usually offered in the Winter, every year

-ENE110 Introduction to Literary Studies and University Writing Skills
+ENE110 Introduction to Literary Studies and University Writing Skills programme.

 This course provides an introduction to literary studies through a range of critical approaches, national perspectives, historical contexts, literary genres, and critical terms.
 Students will compose persuasive arguments that demonstrate close reading skills, logical reasoning, and a competence in writing at the university level.
+Texts as assigned by instructors.

-Mandatory for all first year Anglophone students in the Arts programme.
+Note(s): Mandatory for all first year anglophone students in the Arts

-ENE100, ENE101, ENE102
+Exclusion(s): ENE100, ENE101, ENE102